LiCracker/ai-papers-growth-comparison-of-top-countries-sample/Readme.md

    > [!NOTE]
    > When importing this notebook under **Shared** folder.
 The full path of this notebook is `"/Shared/PySparkMagClass"`.
 If you import it under other folders, note the actual full path and use it in following sections.

-## Setup Databricks Environment Variable and Library
+## Setup Databricks environment variable and library
 In this section, you import Bing Maps API as a environment variable and setup [Geocoder](https://geocoder.readthedocs.io/index.html) as a cluster's library in Azure Databricks workspace.

 1. In Azure Databricks workspace portal, from **Clusters** > **Interactive Clusters**, click the cluster you created.